Hugo and Josephine

 Hugo and Josephine (Hugo och Josefin) is a Swedish film which was released to cinemas in Sweden on 16 December 1967, written and directed by Kjell Grede.
 The film is loosely based on three novels by Maria Gripe, and it stars Fredrik Becklén and Marie Öhman in the lead roles, with Beppe Wolgers, Helena Brodin and Inga Landgré in supporting roles.
 The film won the Guldbagge Award for Best Film at the 5th Guldbagge Awards.

 Production

 The film was mostly shot in Kårsta between June–September 1967.
+The music is by Torbjörn Lundquist.

 Plot

 The film is about a girl named Josephine (Marie Öhman), who is the daughter of a priest and lives in the country.
 She has no friends, but one day she meets Hugo (Fredrik Becklén), who is the nephew of the gardener Gudmarson.
 Along with him and Gudmarson (Beppe Wolgers), she experiences a fantastic summer.